vaheminasyan2/liri-node-app/README.md

 We made a `.gitignore` file and included these file names in there: node_modules, .DS_Store, .env.
 We use `keys.js` file to load spotify id and secret from local machine.
 We kept spotify id and secret in local machine in `.env` file.
 This file will be used by the `dotenv` package to set environment variables to the global `process.env` object in node.
 You'll need to have your own spotify id and secret stored in your own `.env` file for this app to work on your machine.

 We made a `random.txt` file.
-Inside of it we keep search prompt and input.
+Inside of it we keep a search prompt and input.
 We'll use this file to run command `do-what-it-says`.

 Our main code lives in `liri.js` file.